Quantum Ising model on two dimensional anti-de Sitter space: Out-of-time-ordered Correlators

-Our goal in this section is to investigate if we can extract the scrambling time at infinite temperature ($\rho \propto \mathbf{I}$) with the current IBM devices for a system with $7$ spin chains.
-We position the $W$ operator at the center of the lattice chain and vary the position $i$ of the $V$ operator.
+Our goal in this section is to investigate if we can extract the scrambling time at infinite temperature ($\rho \propto \mathbf{I}$) with the current IBM devices for a system with $7$ spins.
+As for tensor network simulations we position the $W$ operator at the center of the lattice chain and vary the position $i$ of the $V$ operator.
 Our choice for the $W$ and $V$ operators remain the same as that of the previous section.
 With quantum simulation, we also would like to see if the simulation can identify the difference in the scrambling time as we vary the position of the $V$ operator.
-Many protocols for computing OTOC have been proposed \cite{yao2016interferometric, vermersch_probing_2019, joshi2020quantum, swingle2016measuring,halpern2017jarzynski} and many authors have also suggested some modified quantities that contain scrambling information like that of OTOC \cite{geller2022quantum,swingle2016measuring}.
-For example, to reduce the computational cost the magnitude-squared of OTOC ($|F|^2$, see Eqn.~\ref{F_def} for definition of $F$) can be computed ignoring the phases \cite{swingle2016measuring}.
-In this paper, we have used the protocol proposed in Brydges \textit{et. al.} to compute both the OTOC and the modified OTOC \cite{joshi_quantum_2020}.
-The gate cost per circuit for computing modified OTOC of zeroth order using this protocol is $\sim 2n(N-1) $, which is significantly lower than the gate-count needed in the straightforward evaluation presented by Fig.~\ref{otoc_plain_ckt}.\\
+Many protocols for computing OTOCs have been proposed \cite{yao2016interferometric, vermersch_probing_2019, joshi2020quantum, swingle2016measuring,halpern2017jarzynski,PhysRevA.98.012132} and many authors have also suggested some modified quantities that also contain scrambling information \cite{geller2022quantum,swingle2016measuring}.
+For example, to reduce the computational cost the magnitude-squared of OTOC ($|F|^2$, see Eq.~(\ref{F_def}) for definition of $F$) can be computed ignoring the phases \cite{swingle2016measuring}.
+In this paper, we have used the protocol proposed by Vermersch \textit{et. al.} to compute both the OTOC and the modified OTOC \cite{joshi_quantum_2020}.
+The gate cost per circuit for computing the modified OTOC of zeroth order using this protocol is $\sim 2n(N-1) $, which is significantly lower than the gate-count needed in the straightforward evaluation presented by Fig.~\ref{otoc_plain_ckt}.
+Also the protocol we have chosen does not require any ancilla qubits unlike some other OTOC computation protocols.\\

-Vermersch \textit{et. al.}\cite{vermersch2019probing} discussed a `global protocol' to compute OTOC and a `local protocol' for computing modified OTOCs.
-Both protocols require state preperation of random states created from random unitary operators.
+Vermersch \textit{et. al.}\cite{vermersch2019probing} discussed a `global protocol' to compute the OTOC and a `local protocol' for computing modified OTOCs.
+Both protocols require state preparation of random states created from random unitary operators.
 The idea is to sample enough random states to mimic a thermalized scenario for the computation of the OTOC.
-Mathematically, the protocol relies upon the following equation
+Mathematically, the global protocol relies upon the following equation